valenciawhite/valenciawhite/README.md

 # Valencia White ✨
 Hey, welcome to my profile!
 My developer's path is supplemented by my background knowledge in Graphic Design and Interior Design.
 I belive the purpose of great code is to go hand-in-hand with great design, in order to create a refined user experience worth remembering.

-- Professionally  working in, JavaScript/React and C#.
+- Professionally  working in, JavaScript.
 - Besides coding, I'm passionate about  art/design, "human-language" language learning, and gardening!
 - She/Her
 ## Language Stack